VerticalLongboard/xplane-vhf-helper/README.md

 ## Developer Notes
 You want to integrate VR Radio Helper into other plugins?
 See [VR Radio Helper Public Interface](PUBLIC-INTERFACE.md) or [Vatsimbrief Helper](https://github.com/RedXi/vatsimbrief-helper) to see it in action.

 Looking for a good starting point to write your own FlyWithLua plugins?
-Have a look at the [A320 NORMAL CHECKLIST](https://github.com/VerticalLongboard/xplane-a320-checklist/blob/main/DEVELOPMENT_ENVIRONMENT.md)!
+Have a look at the [A320 NORMAL CHECKLIST Developer Notes](https://github.com/VerticalLongboard/xplane-a320-checklist/blob/main/DEVELOPMENT_ENVIRONMENT.md)!